-Assets Fair value recognized on acquisition
+Fair value recognized on acquisition

+Assets -

-Property, plant and equipment
+Property, plant and equipment 35

-Trade and other receivables 35
+Trade and other receivables 722

-Cash and cash equivalents 722
+Cash and cash equivalents 682

-Other current assets 682
+Other current assets 1,092

-1,092

 Total assets 2,531

 Liabilities

-Trade and other payables
+Trade and other payables 172

-Advances received 172
+Advances received 1,701

-Other current liabilities 1,701
+Other current liabilities 5

-5

-Total liabilities
+Total liabilities 1,878

-1,878

-Total identifiable net assets at fair value (70
+Total identifiable net assets at fair value 653

-653

-Gain on bargain purchase
+Gain on bargain purchase 653

-Purchase consideration transferred 653
+Purchase consideration transferred 0.1

-0.1

-From the date of acquisition, "ADY Express" LLC contributed AZN 82,808 thousand of revenue and AZN 1,817 thousand to profit before tax from continuing operations of the Group.
-If the combination had taken place at the beginning of the year, revenue from continuing operations would have been AZN 90,350 thousand and profit before tax from continuing operations for the Group would have been AZN 2,432 thousand.
+From the date of acquisition, "ADY Express" LLC contributed AZN 82,808 thousand of revenue and AZN 1,817 thousand to profit before tax from continuing operations of the Group, till the end of 2016.
+If the combination had taken place at the beginning of the year, revenue from continuing operations for the year ended December 31, 2016 would have been AZN 90,350 thousand and profit before tax from continuing operations for the Group would have been AZN 2,432 thousand.